premisedata/dynamic-data-form-extension/packages/dynamic-pick-extension/README.md

 </Route>
 ```

-You should not see the custom filed `DynamicPickExtension` clicking "Custom field explored" here `http://localhost:3000/create/edit`.
+You should now see the custom filed `DynamicPickExtension` clicking "Custom field explored" here `http://localhost:3000/create/edit`.

 ## Usage
 To use the extension on a [Backstage Template Action](https://backstage.io/docs/features/software-templates/writing-templates) just add the `ui-field` and `ui-options` fields to the parameter